reiryuki/Xperia-Music-Magisk-Module/README.md

 # Xperia Music Magisk Module

 ## DISCLAIMER
-- Sony apps and blobs are owned Sony™.
+- Sony apps are owned by Sony™.
-- The MIT license specified here is for the Magisk Module, not for Sony apps and blobs.
+- The MIT license specified here is for the Magisk Module, not for Sony apps.

 ## Descriptions
 - Music app updatable Play Store version and Xperia Sound Picker by Sony Mobile Communications Inc.